-Addiction Treatment in New York
+Addiction Treatment In New York

 No matter your addiction or income level, there are rehabs across the state that offer individualized treatment.

-Find Information by City
+Find Information By City

 While many alcohol and drug rehabs can be found in New York City and the surrounding boroughs, there’s a multitude of treatment centers across the state — from Buffalo to Syracuse, Albany to Poughkeepsie.

-Top Rehabs in New York
+Rehabs In New York

 People can find drug rehabs in virtually every corner of New York state.
 Each rehab has its own history and philosophy that make it unique, but some have established reputations that make them stand out among the rest.
-Here are some of New York’s top drug and alcohol rehabs:

-|Should I Consider Traveling for Treatment?|
+Should I Consider Traveling For Treatment?

-|Many people choose to leave their environment behind when they start treatment.
+Many people choose to leave their environment behind when they start treatment.
 Familiar places, especially those where you used drugs or alcohol, can trigger cravings that can put your sobriety at risk.
 Traveling to another town or state is the best way to prevent these temptations and make new, healthy habits.
-There are residential treatment centers all over the state of New York that can provide a healthy environment to build a drug- and alcohol-free life.|
+There are residential treatment centers all over the state of New York that can provide a healthy environment to build a drug and alcohol-free life.

 New York Drug Statistics